 The Magnuson-Stevens Fishery Conservation and Management Act, as amended, Public Law 104-208, addresses the authorized responsibilities for the protection of Essential Fish Habitat (EFH) by NMFS in association with regional fishery management councils.
 The NMFS has a "findings" with the CEMVN on the fulfillment of coordination requirements under provisions of the Magnuson-Stevens Fishery Conservation and Management Act.
 In those findings, the CEMVN and NMFS have agreed to complete EFH coordination requirements for federal civil works projects through the review and comment on National Environmental Policy Act documents prepared for those projects.
 There will be no impacts to EFH as there is no EFH in the project area.
 A draft of EA #561 was provided to the NMFS for review and comment during the public comment period from December 11, 2020 through January 10, 2021.
-Any comments received will be included in the final version of the EA.
+There were no comments received.